MagedGDEV/CppInsights/README.md

 cout << &x; // Output: 0x16f1a2ff8
 ```

-Pointers are not the same as variables, changing the type of the pointer will not change the size of the pointer, it will only change the type of the data it points to, The size of the pointer depends on the architecture of the system, for example in a 32-bit system the size of the pointer is 4 bytes, and in a 64-bit system the size of the pointer is 8 bytes, below is an example of how to store the address of a variable in a pointer:
+Pointers are not the same as variables, ***changing the type of the pointer will not change the size of the pointer***, it will only change the type of the data it points to, The size of the pointer depends on the architecture of the system, for example in a 32-bit system the size of the pointer is 4 bytes, and in a 64-bit system the size of the pointer is 8 bytes, below is an example of how to store the address of a variable in a pointer:

 ```cpp
 int x = 10;